The Biblical Fall Festivals 2021

 The last of the fall festivals is the Feast of Tabernacles.
 During this seven-day celebration, families eat their meals in temporary tents or tabernacles to remember how the children of Israel lived in tents after leaving Egypt.
 Part of this celebration involves gathering branches and fruit to celebrate the end of the harvest.
 Leviticus 23:33-36

 The Lord has taken us all on a journey from bondage to sin (like Egypt) to freedom!
 How can we remember and celebrate this wonderful deliverance?

-The study of the biblical feasts and holy days helps us to understand many passages in the Bible and it is worth the time invested to learn about them.
+The study of the biblical feasts and holy days will help us understand many passages in the Bible and it is worth the time invested to learn about them.

-The biblical feasts and holy days were set aside by God to meet with His people.
+God set aside the biblical feasts and holy days to meet with His people.
 Each feast has a two-fold purpose: